rescript-lang/rescript-compiler/README.md

    can play more optimizations and pipe it to Google Closure Compiler for production mode.

-4. Smaller code than hand written JS code, compatible with Google Closure Compiler
+4. Smaller code than hand written JS code, aggressive dead code elimination.

-5. Support NodeJs, Web Browser and various Javascript target platform.
+5. Support NodeJs, web browser and various Javascript target platform.

 6. Compatible with OCaml semantics modulo c-bindings and Obj, Marshal module